k-seth/ClanRecruitingBot/README.md

 2. Enter `sh run.sh`
 3. The bot will now be active in Discord

-### Major Changes
-- New commands for viewing and changing the clans the bot checks
-- Improved handling of some errors to reduce crashes, and inform user about critical errors
-- Showing the list of all tracked clans includes the clan tag now

-### Trouble shooting
-Below is a list of issues I have encountered in my testing.
-If something comes up that isn't listed, feel free to open an issue so that I can look into it.
-Specific error output and steps to reproduce the issue would be helpful.

-- Unknown

 ### Known limitations
 - The server is sensitive to internet disconnections